microsoft/app-camp/docs/new-adventure/01-create-app.md

 ![Enter NorthwindSuppliers](/app-camp/assets/new-adventure/Lab01-005-Create a new app 4.png)

 Teams Toolkit will generate a your application and open a new instance of Visual Studio Code in the application folder.

-You may close the original instance of Visual Studio Code if you wish.
+1️⃣  Close the original instance of Visual Studio Code

+2️⃣  Continue working in the new instance of Visual Studio code

 ![Close original VS Code window](/app-camp/assets/new-adventure/Lab01-005-Create a new app 4b.png)